 “Mummy Pirate, you go there, and hide some treasure for me to find…..” and so starts another morning in our household with a two year (wannabe pirate) who I’m convinced will one day be in management or his own boss.

 Leadership at least to my two year old seems to come naturally.
-However, according to a recent survey just 9% of UK workers aspire to be managers.’ – What happens?
+However, according to a recent survey by Grapevine, just 9% of UK workers aspire to be managers.’ – What happens?

 We often talk about talent management.
 How the best managers are those that can help their employees develop skills that will help them progress in their careers.

 The individual qualities that staff admire and respect in a manager can differ but things that are consistently found in surveys are: the ability to provide guidance and leadership, take difficult decisions and those who let you develop and give you opportunities to develop important soft or transferable skills; skills which are often reported as being under threat.
 John Goodwin, Chief Executive Officer, The LEGO Foundation writes here about how the current curriculum is ignoring creativity, problem solving and critical thinking skills leading towards a huge skills gap or crisis for the future.